Driving in Europe after Brexit

 - a licence issued in Gibraltar, Guernsey, Jersey or the Isle of Man.

-A Green Card for a car or motorhome needs to have Category A ('Car') ticked, a Green Card for a caravan, trailer or trailer tent / folding camper needs to have Category F ('Trailer') ticked.
+Separate Green Cards are required for cars, motorhomes and anything towed by a motorised vehicle, including caravans, trailers and trailer tents/folding campers.
+A Green Card for a car or motorhome needs to have Category A ('Car') ticked; a Green Card for a caravan, trailer or trailer tent/folding camper needs to have Category F ('Trailer') ticked.

-The Club cannot provide Green Cards directly, as we are not regulated insurers.
-However, if you have Motorhome insurance or Car insurance with the Club, Green Cards can be issued by our partner brokers, Devitt Insurance Services Ltd. You can call Devitt on 0345 300 4290.
+These cards are issued by your vehicle insurer, possibly for a small fee to cover administration costs, and you should contact your insurer in good time prior to departure.
+The Club cannot provide Green Cards directly, as we are not an insurance company, however if you have Motorhome Insurance or Car Insurance with the Club, Green Cards are issued by our partner brokers, Devitt Insurance Ltd. You can call Devitt on 0345 300 4290.

 What else do I need to take?